-SEO is like your stairway to hea…Mm, I mean, to the top rankings, of course.
+SEO is like your stairway to hea…Mm, I mean, to the top Google rankings, of course.
 The cooler your content the more visitors are likely to stay on your page and read on.

 However, before the human factor comes the search engine.
 You have to impress it, make it notice you in order to reach the top Google rankings and be noticed by the reader, too.
+This means that you need a proper SEO strategy for your website.

 SEO, that is to say search engine optimization, is the way you optimize your content in order to be noticed by the search engines.
 It’s about the keywords, meta-titles and other attributes, the frequency and length of your content, etc.